thecyberplatform/secretburner/README.md

             templates/ - Templates for emailing
         config/ - This is where the settings, requirements and ROOT_URLS entrypoint live. deploy/
-    aws/ - Terraform files for deploying into a default VPC on ECS with S3 for static UI website. docker/ - Files necessary to build the project locally on docker using Docker Compose. render/ - Deployment files for render.com
+    docker/ - Files necessary to build the project locally on docker using Docker Compose.

 ```